Yamaha Rhino Rollover Problems

 When Yamaha developed the Rhino, they were entering a new market for side by side four wheeler ATVs, competing with vehicles like the Kawasaki Mule and John Deere Gator.
 However, in an attempt to gain an advantage, the Yamaha side by side ATV was designed to be faster and more agile.
 Unfortunately, Rhino design problems cause the vehicle to be very unstable and prone to roll over or crash.

-The product liability lawyers at Saiontz, Kirk & Miles, P.A. are investigating potential Yamaha Rhino lawsuits on behalf of individuals who suffered a severe or catastrophic injury in a Rhino rollover.
-Despite the defective design, Yamaha still has not issued a Rhino recall and continues to sell the ATV with inadequate safety precautions and warnings.
+The product liability lawyers at Saiontz & Kirk, P.A. were investigating potential Yamaha Rhino lawsuits on behalf of individuals who suffered a severe or catastrophic injury in a Rhino rollover.

 YAMAHA RHINO PROBLEMS